MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 > [!NOTE]
 > When you transfer an **Active** or **Waiting** state conversation from one agent to another, the first agent is added as consultant to the conversation that is now being managed by the second agent.
 > When you transfer a conversation from one agent to another, the conversation is successfully transferred when the latter acknowledges the notification by selecting **Accept** or **Reject**.
-Be sure to refresh the dashboardIn some cases, the conversation can also time out.
-So, you can experience a lag when you transfer conversations among your agents.
+Be sure to refresh the dashboard to get an updated status, just in case there are some network issues or delays in acknowledgment.

 ### See also